 We are having a cold,dull gray winter without enough snow so I haven’t felt very enthused about Christmas or holidays.
-We spent Christmas with just the two of us old fogies, pretty dull but relaxing.
+We did cut and decorate a tree but Christmas with just the two of us old fogies was dull but relaxing.
 Leigh spent Christmas in Indy with my family.
 She and Dennis had only 2 days off but we had Leigh here for Thanksgiving.

 We had two vacations together this year.
 During my Spring Break we flew to Indianapolis (there was snow!) to see my Dad and met Leigh for a Hemingway/Frank Lloyd Wright pilgrimage in Oak Park, IL outside Chicago.